-For our first camping trip I worried whether she was too cold, if she was too hot.
+For our first camping trip, I worried whether she was too cold or if she was too hot.
 Was she breathing?
 I just checked her… Better check again.
-Now that I have gone through the worry of that first car camping experience I would do it again in a flash and cannot wait til I get to take her again next time.
+Now that I have gone through the worry of that first car camping experience I would do it again in a flash and cannot wait till I get to take her again next time.
 Next time maybe overnight hike?

-When we decided to go camping I had to make sure that the weather would not be a problem.
-The weekend forecast was sunny, blue sky’s and hovering around 20 degrees Celsius.
+When we decided to go camping with a baby I had to make sure that the weather would not be a problem.
+The weekend forecast was sunny, blue sky’s, and hovering around 20 degrees Celsius.
 The coldest it got was about 10 degrees Celsius at night, during the day it hovered around 15-20 degrees Celsius and we knew that it was going to be a sunny weekend.
 It was nice for us to know that it was not going to get too cold.

 I remember my husband waking up in the middle of the night at home thinking he had just been holding our daughter.
 She was still in her bassinet fast asleep and we laughed so hard because of our sleep deprivation.
 Camping adds another element to sleep.
 You will most likely be checking on your baby multiple times to make sure they are still breathing.

 Someone once told me on a cold day they bundled up their baby on a walk outside.
 Their baby was screaming and screaming until they got home and realized that their baby was actually too hot.
 He settled down once the layers were taken off.
 The key here is not to overdress.
 We had our little girl in a onesie and a sleeper.
-She slept inside a fleece sleep sac and then we put on two blankets.
+She slept inside a fleece sleep sack and then we put on two blankets.
 She also wore a wool toque which keeps the warmth in and the cool out.
 It was about 10 degrees at night.

 We also brought the chair to the beach where I got to breastfeed and soak up the sun.
 We also set up the chair in our ‘glamping’ tent at night.
 If I were to go now I would breastfeed my baby lying down but in the first few weeks I did not have that skill nailed down quite right yet.
 A friend also did suggest bringing extra pillows to use as support while breastfeeding and/or leaning against someone also is helpful 🙂

 6. Camping Neighbours

 Also going camping with friends is really fun as well.
-We went camping with our awesome outdoorsy friends that have a 3 year old and a baby boy that was born 3 days before our daughter.
+We went camping with our awesome outdoorsy friends that have a 3-year-old and a baby boy that was born 3 days before our daughter.
 It was so nice to go with another family and to have that support.
 When the two babies got a little fussy the husbands would take them walking and the girls got to chat by the fire.
 When dinner needed to be made the boys made the dinner and chatted while the girls breastfed the babies near the fire.

 7. Where to go

 We are lucky that we live in Vancouver and this location provides fantastic camping very close.
-We chose Alice Lake campground primarily because our friends invited us to go with them and it was only about a 45 minute drive away.
-It is a very family friendly campground with tons of amenities and a lake nearby.
+We chose Alice Lake campground primarily because our friends invited us to go with them and it was only about a 45-minute drive away.
+It is a very family-friendly campground with tons of amenities and a lake nearby.
 It is also right near Squamish which is a town with hotels and lots of amenities if camping did not work out.

 8. Packing for baby

 See the sleeping section for ideas of what the baby should wear at night if it gets chillier.
 But remember that a general rule of thumb is that your baby should have one extra layer than you have on.
 Consider using the warm Sleeping bag by Baby dee dee or the Woolino 4 Season Basic Merino Wool Baby Sleeping Bag, 0-6 Months, Butterfly at night.
 For 20% off your entire purchase at Baby dee dee use the code BORNTOBE20 at the check out in the link here.
 Code is only valid one time!

 This was, at least for us, excellent knowledge we got from the friends we went camping with.
 It also prevented us from having to unbundle our lil babe in the nighttime chill just to change her lil booty.
 Bring 10 diapers a day and then add a few just in case and a changing mat.
-Bring a garbage bag for dirty clothes in case of a blow out.
+Bring a garbage bag for dirty clothes in case of a blowout.

 10. Be prepared

 We used to go camping a lot before our daughter was born.
-We went car camping, back country camping, canoe camping, surf camping etc. We even went and canoed to an island and camped just one week before she was born.
+We went car camping, backcountry camping, canoe camping, surf camping, etc. We even went and canoed to an island and camped just one week before she was born.
 I was more like a beached whale at that point and pretty sure I just slept the whole time but the fresh air was amazing.
 That means that before our daughter was born we had talked about how important camping was to us and how we felt introducing a young baby to the outdoors was very important for their overall health as well.

 When we used to go camping we had all of our car camping gear easily accessible in a bin so we could go on a whim.
 Whatever could not fit into the bin we had in a specific spot in our house so that it was easy to grab.
-That meant that when our friends asked us if we wanted to go camping that night with our 4 week old we were able to say yes.
-All we had to pack was our overnight clothes and our babies stuff.
+That meant that when our friends asked us if we wanted to go camping that night with our 4 weeks old we were able to say yes.
+All we had to pack was our overnight clothes and our baby’s stuff.
 If you don’t have it already prepared you will be less motivated and less likely to go.